-Item Issue
+Item

 Applications Submitted in Grants.gov.
 Do not submit

 applications in PAMS or FedConnect.

 Grants.gov Submission Ensure that applications are submitted under

-the correct Opportunity Number.
+C the correct Opportunity Number.

 Standard Form (SF)-424 Research and

 Related (R&R):

-- Attach nothing to Field 20
+- Attach nothing to field 20

-- Attach nothing to Field 21
+- Attach nothing to field 21

 SF-424 Research and Related Other Project

 Information form:

-- Attach the abstract to Field 7
+- Attach the abstract to field 7

-- Attach the Project Narrative, with all
+- Attach the project narrative, with all

-appendices, to Field 8
+appendices, to field 8

-- Attach nothing to Field 9
+- Attach nothing to field 9

-- Attach nothing to Field 10
+- Attach nothing to field 10

-- Attach nothing to Field 11
+- Attach nothing to field 11

 - Attach the list of individuals who should

 not serve as merit reviewers (Collaborator

-Template) to Field 12
+Template) to field 12

-- Do not attach other files to Field 12
+- Do not attach other files to field 12

-- NOTE: Files attached to Field 12 will not
+- NOTE: Files attached to field 12 will not

-be shared with merit reviewers.
+D 4 11 11 be shared with merit reviewers.

-Letters of Intent (LOIs) - Submit your LOI in PAMS.

-- Do not submit your LOI in Grants.gov.

-- Do not attach your LOI to the SF-424

-Research and Related (R&R) form.

-- Follow the instructions in Section IV for the

-Pre-Applications preparation of an LOI.

 Pre-Applications - Submit your pre-application in PAMS.

-- Do not submit your pre-application in Grants.gov.
+- Do not submit your pre-application in

+Grants.gov.

-- Do not attach your pre-application to the SF-
+- Do not attach your pre-application to the

-424 Research and Related (R&R) form.

-- Follow the instructions in Section IV for the
+SF-424 Research and Related (R&R) form Follow the instructions in Section IV for

-preparation of a pre-application.
+Do ao Limita the preparation of a pre-application.

-Page Limits Strictly followed throughout application,

-1 ago Dillito including particular attention to:
+Page Limits Strictly followed throughout application, including particular attention to:

-merading particular attention to.

-Item Issue

-- Project Narrative and appendices
+- Project narrative and appendices

 - Biographical sketches

 - Data Management Plans (DMPs)

+- Promoting Inclusive and Equitable

+Research (PIER) Plan

-- Letter(s) of Collaboration or Access, if
+- Letter(s) of Collaboration or Access, if any

-any
+Item Issue

 Personally Identifiable Information None present in the application

 Project Narrative Composed of one PDF file including all

 appendices (bibliography, facilities,

-equipment, DMP)
+equipment, DMP, PIER)

 Project Summary / Abstract Name of PI, PI's institutional affiliation(s),

 Co-Investigator(s), Co-Investigator's

 institutional affiliation(s)

 DOE Title Page Follow instructions closely

 Budget Use current negotiated indirect cost and fringe

 benefit rates

 Budget Justification (attached to budget) Justify all requested costs

 Biographical Sketches Follow page limits strictly and do not include

 list of collaborators.
 Attach the biographical

 sketch to the Senior/Key Person Profile

 (Expanded) Form.

 Current and Pending Support Ensure complete listing of all activities,

 regardless of source of funding.
 Attach the

 current and pending support to the Senior/Key

-1' CI 1' '1 1 1 01 11 0 Person Profile (Expanded) Form.
+7: 07 11 11 1 17 11 7 Person Profile (Expanded) Form.

-List of Individuals who Should not Serve as Attach to Field 12 of the SF-424 Research
+List of Individuals who Should not Serve as Attach to field 12 of the SF-424 Research and

-Merit Reviews and Related Other Project Information form.
+Merit Reviews Related Other Project Information form.

 Data Management Plans (DMP) - If referring to an experiment's DMP,

-describe the relationship to the proposed research.
+describe the relationship to the proposed

+research.

 - Include a DMP even if no experimental

-data is expected.
+Dramating Inclusive and Equitable Descends data is expected.

+Promoting Inclusive and Equitable Research (PIER) Plan PIER Plans are required for new and renewal

-Institutions capable of being funded through If National Laboratories and/or DOE sites are
+Institutions capable of being funded through applications.
+If National Laboratories and/or DOE sites are

 the DOE Field Work System permitted to submit under this NOFO:

-the BOLTIeld Work System - Do not create new institutions in the
+the DOE Field Work System - Do not create new institutions in the PAMS

-PAMS website.
+website.

 - Submit applications in Grants.gov using

-the name of the laboratory or site in Field
+the name of the laboratory or site in Field 5

-5 of the SF-424(R&R) application form,
+of the SF-424(R&R) application form, not

-not the contractor operating the laboratory
+the contractor operating the laboratory or

-or site.
+site.

 Submissions under this NOFO will be

 evaluated for technical merit, but any

 resulting funding, work, or awards will be

 made under the laboratory or site's contract

-Item Issue

 with DOE.
 No separate financial assistance

 awards will be made.
 No administrative

+Item Issue

 provisions of this NOFO will apply to the

 laboratory or any laboratory subcontractor.